 Typically on decaying knopper galls on Quercus robur acorn cups or on fallen catkins of Alnus glutinosa, but also found on fallen debris from Castanea sativa and Corylus avellana (hazel nut).
 Late summer to autumn.
+Known from Belgium, France, Germany, the Netherlands, Spain, and UK.
 Not recorded in Norway.

 Pileus 4-10 mm across, at first subglobose, ellipsoid or ovoid, then expanding to campanulate or convex, finally flattened, mostly conspicuously depressed at the centre, white-furfuraceous to hairy-floccose (coprinoid), with a separable, gelatinous pellicle, often with deflexed, dentate-fimbriate margin, white to greyish white with a yellowish to grey-brown centre.
 Lamellae 14-30 reaching the stipe, ascending, narrowly adnate, sometimes forming a pseudocollarium, ventricose, narrow, white, becoming cream with age, margin concolorous.
 Flesh very thin, odour nitrous but sometimes very weak or apparently absent.
 Stipe 10-27 x 0.3-0.75 mm, fragile, terete, straight to somewhat curved, equal with somewhat bulbous base, entirely pruinose to puberulous, more hairy at the base, generally rising from a very small white-pubescent basal disc.